kHarshit/kHarshit.github.io/_posts/2019-01-04-the-gradient-problem-in-rnn.md

 * Output gate ($$o$$): controls how much to reveal cell
 * The fourth gate ($$g$$) controls how much to write to the cell

+Inside the cell state, we can either remember or forget our previous state, and we can either increment or decrement each element of that cell state by up to 1 in each time step.
+These cell states can be interpreted as counters (counting by 1 or -1 at each time step).
+We want to squash that counter value in [0, 1] range using tanh.
+Then, we use our updated cell state to calculate our hidden state, which we'll reveal to outside world.

+> The first step in our LSTM is to decide what information we’re going to throw away from the cell state.
+This decision is made by a sigmoid layer called the “forget gate layer.”
+It looks at $$h_{t-1}$$ and $$x_t$$, and outputs a number between 0 and 1 for each number in the cell state $$c_{t−1}$$.
+A 1 represents “completely keep this” while a 0 represents “completely get rid of this.”

 <img src="/img/gradient_flow_lstm.png" style="display: block; margin: auto; width: auto; max-width: 100%;">

+> The next step is to decide what new information we’re going to store in the cell state.
+This has two parts.
+First, a sigmoid layer called the “input gate layer” decides which values we’ll update.
+Next, a tanh layer creates a vector of new candidate values, $$c_t$$, that could be added to the state.
+In the next step, we’ll combine these two to create an update to the state.

+> Finally, we need to decide what we’re going to output.
+This output will be based on our cell state, but will be a filtered version.
+First, we run a sigmoid layer which decides what parts of the cell state we’re going to output.
+Then, we put the cell state through tanh (to push the values to be between −1 and 1) and multiply it by the output of the sigmoid gate, so that we only output the parts we decided to.

 In LSTM, the backpropagation only involves element-wise multiplication by $$f$$, and no matrix multiplication by $$W$$ i.e. the cell state gradient is multiplied only by the forget gate element-wise (better than full matrix multiplication).
 Also, in vanilla RNN, we're multiplying by same $$W$$ over and over again leading to exploding or vanishing gradient problems.
 But, here this forget gate will vary at each time-step (e.g. values sometimes > 1 or < 1) thus avoiding these problems.